tenacityteam/tenacity/libraries/lib-theme/Theme Package Specification.md

 ## 5.4 Theme Resource Loading Order

 When loading a subtheme, applications MUST load base theme resources first before the subtheme's resources.
-Otherwise, resource loading follows the same order as defined in Section 5.
+Loading of base theme resources and subtheme resources follows the same order as single-theme packages as described in Section 6.

 If a subtheme specifies a theme resource twice, applications MUST used the last resource specified by the subtheme.